Home

 2. Place pecans in a pre-heated 350F oven for 5-10 minutes or until fragrant.
 Do not burn.
 Cool, chop, and set aside.

-3. In a small saucepan, place tempeh, bay leaf and veggie stock.
+3. In a small saucepan, place 1 cup veggie stock, tempeh, and bay leaf.
 Simmer for 10 minutes.
 Remove tempeh to cool, reserving liquid.
 (Be sure to remove bay leaf.)

-4. When tempeh is cool, grate tempeh and combine with Bragg's (or Tamari), marjoram, thyme, and sage.
+4. When tempeh is cool, grate tempeh and combine with Tamari, marjoram, thyme, and sage.

 6. In a large bowl, combine the cooked rice, sauteed onion, celery and tempeh, pecans, parsley and liquid reserved from cooking the tempeh.
 Spoon into a lightly oiled baking dish.